epoupon/lms/README.md

 _LMS_ primarily relies on tags to organize your music collection but also supports browsing by directory using the [Subsonic/OpenSubsonic API](SUBSONIC.md).

 ## Artist information folder
+_LMS_ supports an Artist information folder to manage metadata and images for artists.
+This folder can be placed anywhere within the scanned libraries but is best located in a dedicated `ArtistInfo` directory in the root of a media library for maximum compatibility with other softwares.

-_LMS_ looks for `artist.nfo` files to retrieve additional artist information, such as biography, sort name, and MusicBrainz ArtistID.
-These files can be placed anywhere within the scanned libraries.
-The format follows the same structure as Kodi's, as detailed [here](https://kodi.wiki/view/NFO_files/Artists).
+The folder must follow a structure defined by Kodi, as detailed [here](https://kodi.wiki/view/Artist_information_folder). `artist.nfo` files are used to define additional artist information such as biography, sort name, and MusicBrainz ArtistID.
+See the format [here](https://kodi.wiki/view/NFO_files/Artists).

-Additionally, the folder where the `artist.nfo` file is located is used to retrieve the artist image, allowing for a centralized location to manage artist metadata.

-__Notes__:
-* `artist.nfo` files must include both `name` and `musicBrainzArtistID` fields to be recognized.
+__Note__: `artist.nfo` files must include both `name` and `musicBrainzArtistID` fields to be recognized.
-* while `artist.nfo` files can be placed anywhere, to ensure maximum compatibility with other software that also parses these files, they should all be grouped in a dedicated artist info folder named `ArtistInfo` in the root of a media library.
-Alternatively, you can add this directory via a dedicated library if it is not located in the same place as the music files.

 ### Filtering
 It is possible to apply global filters on your collection using `genre`, `mood`, `grouping`, `language`, and by music library.
 More tags, including custom ones, can be added in the database administration settings.